Working with improv performers

 A quick writing session shaped all my ideas into characters and gave the performers a space to inhabit.
 Characters quickly lead to actions, motivations, and little slices of backstory.

 A script gives us all a framework.
 It helps the entertainers have a starting point.
 It provides a richer and deeper guide than a typical suggestion from an audience, but it’s still a seed that they can grow.
 It gives me ‘scenes’ to set up, with some key actions they can perform.
 And it provides my set designer, wardrobe stylist, and prop director (in this case, all one very talented person named Jay Lance) a clear idea of what we need to pull this off.

 Plus, it’s fun to write.

 I work with a lot of the improv comedy teams here in Portland.
-They don’t pay much, but we sure do have fun!
+They don't pay much, but we sure do have fun!
 These images are from one of the greatest teams in Portland history, The Administration.
 They helped build this set in my studio, and I was able to bring in an incredible team to dress the stage and the actors for this period basement bunker scene.
 While they no longer play together as a team, you can see all of them in many other improv groups, festivals, short films and TV commercials around Portland.